By Kat Sommers•

 The quicker the shower, the more energy you’ll save

-Buy a water-saving shower head
+Buy an energy-saving shower head

 When it comes to washing yourself, remember this rule of thumb: the less water you use, the less energy you need to heat it.